 Once we're done with you, you can master your small blind strategy and stop considering that position as a total write off every single time.

-If you're new to poker and wondering what all the fuss is about, we're here to tell you why people typically give out about being small blind.
-In both hold'em and omaha, you're forced to cough up chips (half the big blind), whether you like the look of your cards or not.
+If you're new to poker and wondering what all the fuss is about, I'm here to tell you why people typically give out about being small blind.
+In most poker games, including both hold'em and omaha, you're forced to cough up chips (half the big blind), whether you like the look of your cards or not.
 And, post flop, you're the first player to act.
 This means you can't see what other players are up to before you make your decision to bet, check or fold.

 The one time the small blind has a positional advantage is pre-flop.
 Everyone after the big blind acts before you.
 So then you only have one player the psych out to rob the blinds if the rest of your table is in fold city.
 A decent raise of say 3x the blind if your hand is halfway decent and you can get those few extra chips for yourself.
 And of course, don't forget your pot odds!

 However, if you're faced with an aggressive player who loves a little 3-bet, it's wise to rely on better hands.
-Meanwhile, if you know your big blind is a tight player, you can raise with almost anything and be relatively confident they'll fold to you.
+Meanwhile, if you know your big blind is a tight player, you can raise with almost anything and be relatively confident they'll fold to you unless they have a killer hand.
+All the small blind strategy in the world can't combat against that, after all!

-While we were saying before, it's fine to go up against just the big blind as a small blind, competing against a whole suite of players in a weak position is a different ball game.
+While I was saying before that it's fine to go up against just the big blind as a small blind, competing against a whole suite of players in a weak position is a different ball game.

 So if there are quite a few players in the mix and your hand isn't all that strong, fold.
 Thinking about limping in pre-flop?
 That's actually an even worse decision in most instances, because you're not scaring away enough players to decrease the chance of being caught out later on.